 Protecting Drinking Water from Pesticides

 Drinking water monitoring results for Ireland show that a number of commonly used pesticides are being detected more frequently in recent years.
-Careless storage, handling or use of pesticides, or improper disposal of empty pesticide containers, can easily cause breaches of the legal limit for pesticides in drinking water.
+Carefull storage, handling, use and disposal of pesticides are important to ensure safe drinking water.

 How do pesticides get into drinking water?